 I am Mechanical Engineer by training specializing in Engineering Design, Operations Research with degrees from University of Michigan and MIT.
-In 2015, I completed my PhD at the Center for Advanced Spatial Analysis at University College London with a focus on geodesign.
-My thesis was around early stage design and planning and is entitled Collaborative planning with digital design synthesis and was supervised by Prof. Mike Batty, Dr. James Cheshire and Prof. Carl Steinitz.
-I am also the Managing Director of Geodesignhub, a platform for collaborative planning and design.
-The mission of the company is to make geodesign collaboration and negotiation technologies broadly available.
-At Geodesignhub we provide collaboration technology for negotiations over the future of a place.
+In 2015, I completed my PhD at the Centre for Advanced Spatial Analysis at University College London with a focus on geodesign.
+My thesis was around early stage design and is entitled Collaborative planning with digital design synthesis.
+It was supervised by Prof. Mike Batty, Dr. James Cheshire and Prof. Carl Steinitz.
+My focus at work and study has always been a mixture of Engineering Design and System Architecture.

 In real life, everyone calls me Hrishi.
 The H is silent so it is pronounced as ‘Reeshee’.
 The etymology of my name, ऋषिकेश in Sanskrit, is religious related to Hinduism.
 There is no equivalent in the English alphabets for the original Sanskrit character.
 Rishikesh is also the name of a ancient city in the foothills of the Himalayas.
 This site provides Atom or RSS feeds and you can subscribe to them to get the latest.
 I am @hrishiballal Twitter and also on LinkedIn, Github and Geodesignhub.
 If you want to get in touch, email is the best way to do so.

 All content in this site is licensed under the Creative Commons Attribution 3.0 License.
-Unless otherwise stated, everything here is © 1996 ~ 2018 Hrishikesh Ballal.
+Unless otherwise stated, everything here is © 1996 ~ 2019 Hrishikesh Ballal.